turingschool/backend-curriculum-site/module2/misc/blogger.md

 First we need to make sure everything is set up and installed.
 See the [Environment Setup](http://tutorials.jumpstartlab.com/topics/environment/environment.html) page for instructions on setting up and verifying your Ruby and Rails environment.

 From the command line, switch to the folder that will store your projects.
-For instance, I use `/Users/jcasimir/projects/`.
+For instance, `/Users/jcasimir/module2/projects/`.
 Within that folder, run the following command:

 ```
-$ rails new blogger -T
+$ rails new blogger -T -d="postgresql" --skip-turbolinks --skip-spring
 ```

+- `-T` - rails has minitest by default, when this flag is used, `gem 'minitest'` will not be in the Gemfile
+- `-d="postgresql"` - by default, Rails uses `sqlite3`.
+We want to tell it to use `postgres` instead because sites that we use for deploying, expect a postgres database.
+- `--skip-spring` - Spring is a Rails application preloader.
+It speeds up development by keeping your application running in the background so you don't need to boot it every time you run a test, rake task or migration but it benefits more advanced developers the most.
+We are going to not include it in our Gemfile.
+- `--skip-turbolinks` - Enables faster page loading by using AJAX call behind the scenes but has some subtle edge cases where it will not work as expected.
+For those reasons, we don't enable it by default.

 Use `cd blogger` to change into the directory, then open it in your text editor.